LisaKmnsk/financialtechnology.github.io/README.md

 # Welcome!

-This webside will contain underlying teaching materials :)
+This website is *work in progress* and should contain some teaching materials or the Institue of Financial Innovation & Technology of the LMU Munich.